 - Nausea Factor: Prone to motion sickness?
 Take precautions.
 And don't try the goat trick (which is explained below).

 - Seating: Ride vehicles look like open-topped train cars.
 Each one has three rows of bench seats that can hold two people per row.
 You step straight on from the platform.

-- Accessibility: If you're in a wheelchair, enter through the EXIT, go to the unloading area and ask for assistance.
+- Accessibility: If you're in a wheelchair, ask a Cast Member how to get to the boarding area.
 You will have to transfer from the chair to the ride vehicle, either on your own or with help from your companions.
 More about visiting Disneyland in a wheelchair or ECV

 - For an out-of-the-ordinary experience on this ride, try the "goat trick" as it's known among some Disneyland insiders.
-When you get to the hill with a goat at the top, turn your head and try to keep your eyes on the goat as you go down the hill and around the next curve.
+When you get to the hill with a goat at the top, try to keep your eyes on the goat by turning your head as you go down the hill and around the next curve.
 You may be surprised by what happens.

 - While you're in line, look for hidden Mickeys among the stones or painted on the ground.

 - Put away your glasses and hat before you ride, or you may lose them.